Lawyer: Suspect in anti-gay killing struggled with sexuality

 Photo: Paul Bersebach, AP

 NEWPORT BEACH, Calif.
-(AP) — A California man denied killing a University of Pennsylvania student because the victim was gay and the suspect's lawyer says he struggled with his own sexual identity and suffered from a "serious mental disorder."
+(AP) — A California man denied Wednesday that he killed a University of Pennsylvania student because the victim was gay.

-The Orange County Register reports Samuel Woodward appeared in court Wednesday and denied an added hate-crime attachment.

-He's pleaded not guilty to murder for the killing of 19-year-old sophomore Blaze Bernstein, whose body was discovered buried in a park after he disappeared in January.
+Samuel Woodward, 21, who has pleaded not guilty to a murder charge, appeared in court and also denied a hate-crime allegation connected to the killing of 19-year-old Blaze Bernstein, the Orange County Register reported.

+Bernstein's body was found in a shallow grave in January at a park near his parents' Lake Forest home.

+investigators reviewed Woodward's cellphone, laptop and social media accounts and found hateful material against a range of groups and substantial evidence that Bernstein was killed because he was gay, Orange County District Attorney Tony Rackauckas said earlier this month.

-Woodward's lawyer, Edward Munoz, said Woodward suffers from a "serious mental disorder."
+Woodward's lawyer, Edward Munoz, told the newspaper that Woodward suffers from a "serious mental disorder" and struggled with his own sexual identity.

-He says the 21-year-old has Asperger syndrome, a developmental disorder that general causes affected children and adults to have difficulty with social interactions.
+The attorney said Woodward has Asperger syndrome, a developmental disorder that generally causes difficulty with social interactions.

-Munoz told BuzzFeed News that Woodward "has a lot of issues, I think, around sexual orientation."
+Munoz told BuzzFeed News that his client "has a lot of issues, I think, around sexual orientation."

+"There's going to be some evidence that comes out that shows he's very confused," he said.

+Bernstein — who attended the same high school as Woodward — disappeared in January while visiting his family on winter break.